 One of my heroes growing up was the big cat trainer extraordinaire, Gunter Gebel Williams.
 He was the leading performer for many years in the Ringling Brother’s Barnum & Bailey Circus.
 His command over the lions, tigers, and leopards made him the central attraction of the greatest show on earth.
 I was in awe of his ability to tame and command the most ferocious beasts on planet earth with poise and grace.

-- Acknowledge hurtful speech.
-As painful, harsh and reckless words can be, greater pain is often caused when we refuse to acknowledge what we did.
+- Acknowledge Hurtful Speech – As painful, harsh and reckless as words can be, the greater pain is often caused when we refuse to acknowledge what we did.
 It can be so healing to simply say, “I realize I was out of line” or “I know that what I said was hurtful.”
-Acknowledgement of the pain caused shows that we are aware of what we have said and are willing to move toward healing.
+Acknowledgment of the pain caused, shows that we are aware of what we have said and are willing to move toward healing.

-- Seek forgiveness.
-Offering an apology builds a bridge to seek forgiveness.
+- Seek Forgiveness – Offering an apology builds a bridge to seek forgiveness.
 There are few words that can be spoken with more power than “Please forgive me.”
-Asking to be forgiven reveals a heart of reconciliation and humility, and is the path to healing and renewal when our words have run wild.
+Asking to be forgiven reveals a heart of reconciliation and humility.
+It is the path to healing and renewal when our words have run wild.

-Taming the tongue is impossible for sinful man, but we all can do what is right when our words have caused pain.
-Seeking forgiveness and reconciliation allows us to point people to the good news of Jesus Christ, “in whom we have redemption, the forgiveness of sins.”
+Taming the tongue seems impossible for sinful mankind, but we can all choose to do what’s right when our words cause pain.
+Seeking forgiveness and reconciliation allows us to point people to the good news of Jesus Christ, “In whom we have redemption, the forgiveness of sins.”
 Colossians 1:14

 Do you need to ask forgiveness from someone?
-Ask God to give you the courage and the humility it will take to do it.
-And don’t wait!
-Do it today.
-Trust me when I tell you it will change your life!*
+Ask God to give you the courage and the humility to begin the process of reconciliation.
+Don’t wait; do it today.
+Trust me when I tell you, it will change your life!

 Taken from a sermon by Senior Pastor George Wright, Shandon Baptist Church in Columbia, SC.